 Affiliated to Gnana Sahyadri, Shankaraghatta, Kuvempu University of Shimoga, the Keladi Museum has a library of about 1,000 paper and palm leaf manuscripts written in Kannada, Sanskrit and Telugu and approximately 400 palm leaf manuscripts in Tigalari script.
-These manuscripts cover literature, art, dharmashastra, history, astrology, astronomy, medicine, mathematics and veterinary science.
-There are also several collections of art objects, arms, coins, stone sculptures and copper plate inscriptions belonging to the Vijayanagara and Keladi eras.
+These manuscripts cover literature, art, dharmashastra, history, astrology, astronomy,

 The Museum associated itself with the Mission's network in May 2005.
-Since then it has been working with the Mission and has documented 18,936 manuscripts.
+Since then it has been working with the Mission and has documented 14531 manuscripts.

-Keladi Gunda Jois Project Coordinator Keladi Museum and Historical Research Bureau Keladi, Sagar Taluk Shimoga District Karnataka - 577401
+Keladi Gunda Jois Project Coordinator Keladi Museum and Historical Research Bureau Keladi, Sagar Taluk Shimoga District Karnataka-577401